fhstp/SoniControl/README.md

 ## Contributing

 Please feel free to open Issues, submit Pull Requests, or just send us feedback at sonicontrol@fhstp.ac.at

+### Open topics / Features to add

+* Recognition of the detected signal
+* Record the signal and play it back in the audible range

 ## Authors